andreyto/galaxy_r_api_workshop/README.md

   saying that docker is not available (inside the container).
 This happens after the tool job was in a running (yellow) state for a while, and the Docker was pulling the container for the dependency.
   Apparently, Docker daemon dies inside the container.
-  Open interactie shell inside the contaioner using `docker exec -it galaxy bash` and start Docker there again with `service docker stop; service docker start`.
+  Open interactie shell inside the container using `docker exec -it galaxy bash` and start Docker there again with `service docker stop; service docker start`.
 Then, rerun the Galaxy tool.